PayFabric/Release-Notes/README.md

 **ADDED.** Provide the ability to override TrxInitiation Value during wallet creation via API and hosted wallet page.

-**ADDED.** Provide the ability to filter by Device ID, PF Gateway Profile, First Name, Last Name, and Last 4 digits of credit card on the Manage Transactions page and Retrieve Transactions API.
+**ADDED.** Provide the ability to filter by Device ID, PayFabric Gateway Profile, First Name, Last Name, and Last 4 digits of credit card on the Manage Transactions page and Retrieve Transactions API.

 **ADDED.** Add validation support for saving PF wallet.